MINI Aceman Review & Prices

 Reliability and problems

-The Aceman is far too new to have any reliability data.
-The brand as a whole came a fairly disappointing 20th out of 32 in the most recent Driver Power owner satisfaction survey, but the previous-generation Mini hatchback came fifth in the top 50 models, so it’s not all bad.
+Mini as a whole came a fairly disappointing 22nd out of 31 in the most recent Driver Power owner satisfaction survey, though.
 You get a three-year warranty, which is bested by the seven years of cover you get from Kia or MG - but the Mini’s is unlimited mileage, which could be useful.

 Mini Aceman FAQs